reganface/RGP-API/README.md

 You can view RGP's documentation of their API here: [https://api.rockgympro.com](https://api.rockgympro.com)

 ## API Keys
 You will need to generate an API key before being able to access the API.
-This [Google Doc](https://docs.google.com/document/d/1J_r1QkUphSsaPa-KdqsUv0xd7r39qp3M4169ouv6rXc/edit) has instructions on how to generate your key for both cloud and locally hosted servers.
+This [Google Doc](https://docs.google.com/document/d/1J_r1QkUphSsaPa-KdqsUv0xd7r39qp3M4169ouv6rXc/edit) from RGP has instructions on how to generate your key for both cloud and locally hosted servers.

 ## Installation
 There are two ways to use this library.
-You can install it as a dependency with [Composer](https://getcomposer.org/), or you can download RGP.php manually and include it in your code.
+You can install it as a dependency with [Composer](https://getcomposer.org/), or you can download RGP.php from this repository and include it in your code.

 ### Composer
 ```bash
 composer require reganface/rgp
 ```
-Include composer's autoload file to load all of your dependencies
+Include composer's autoload file at the top of your project to load all of your dependencies.
 ```php
 require __DIR__ . '/vendor/autoload.php';
 ```
 ### Download
-Save RGP.php to your project folder and include it in your project
+Save RGP.php to your project folder and include it in your project.
 ```php
 require "/path/to/RGP.php";
 ```